alexbernat/alexbernat/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 This past summer, I interned at quadric.io, working on various projects in both HW and SW.
-I was engaged in various systems research projects at Northwestern University in the [Prescience Lab](http://presciencelab.org/).
 - 🌱 I’m a first-year at Harvard University (College Class of '25, Go Crimson!), studying computer science and electrical engineering.
 After my undergrad, I intend on pursuing a PhD in something related to parallelism, computer systems, security, and HW.
+- 🔭 I am currently affiliated with the [Harvard Architecture, Circuits, and Compilers Group](vlsiarch.eecs.harvard.edu).
+Before my first year of college, I interned at quadric.io, working on various projects in both HW and SW.
+I was engaged in various systems research projects at Northwestern University in the [Prescience Lab](http://presciencelab.org/).